 \subsubsection{Initial conditions}

 The initial HD fields are set to obey approximate radial and vertical hydrostatic equilibrium in the disc (after neglecting the Lorentz force) via \citep[e.g.][]{nelson_linear_2013},

-where the midplane gas density profile has been set in a self-similar fashion such that the initial gas surface density $\Sigma=\int^\infty_{-\infty}\rho\,dz\propto R^{-1/2}$, compatible with some observations \citep[see][]{williams_measuring_2016, miotello_setting_2023}. \\ This setup enforces a constant aspect ratio $\varepsilon$, such that the disc is not flared.
-We adopt $\varepsilon=0.1$ as a compromise between numerical efficiency and the observed geometrical disc thickness \citep[e.g][]{avenhaus_disks_2018}.
-Note that the above expressions are not at equilibrium in the corona because of the larger temperature in this region and that the configuration has been chosen to provide consistency with future models that are closed at the poles.
-The remaining velocity components, $u_{r}$ and $u_\theta$, are initialised as slightly sub-sonic white noise in the inner disc, to perturb the initial magnetic field configuration. \\ The ZNF magnetic field configuration is initialised as a purely toroidal field, confined to the active zone via,
+where the midplane gas density profile has been set in a self-similar fashion such that the initial gas surface density $\Sigma=\int^\infty_{-\infty}\rho\,\text{d}z\propto R^{-1/2}$, compatible with some observations \citep[see][]{williams_measuring_2016, miotello_setting_2023}. \\ Note that the above expressions are not at equilibrium in the corona because of the larger temperature in this region and that the configuration has been chosen to provide consistency with future models that are closed at the poles.
+The remaining velocity components, $u_{r}$ and $u_\theta$, are initialised with slightly sub-sonic white noise in the inner disc. \\ The initial ZNF magnetic field configuration is purely toroidal and confined to the active zone via

 and otherwise it is set to zero.
 The initial (minimum) midplane plasma-beta parameter is set to $\beta_0=20$.
 This configuration, inspired by previous global ZNF studies \citep[e.g.][]{flock_turbulence_2011, sorathia_global_2012, parkin_global_2013, parkin_global_2014}, ensures that saturated MRI turbulence can efficiently sustain a dynamo over the simulation timescale.
 We stress that initially there is no poloidal magnetic field, and that the dead zone is free of magnetic fields.